Harkool/MAPLE/README.md

 entries associated with antimicrobial, toxic, membrane-related, or antibiotic-related annotations.

-Because these datasets were derived from multiple third-party public databases with different usage policies, this repository does not redistribute all original database records as a single bundled dataset.
-Instead, we provide preprocessing scripts, feature-construction scripts, label definitions, task-specific thresholds, example input files, demo outputs, and instructions for preparing data from the public sources described in the manuscript.
+Instead, we provide the model implementation, configuration files, task definitions, example command lines, and documentation describing how the datasets and labels were organized for model training and evaluation.

 The file `examples/example_input.csv` contains a small number of real peptide sequences selected from public AMP databases and is provided only as a minimal